 Other than student engagement, classroom games encourage the class to interact with each other.

 Playing with them can keep you feeling young and energetic.
-Fun games in the classroom is a sure way to help you forget about stress.
+Fun games in the classroom are a sure way to help you forget about stress.

 It makes you part of your students.
-It allows yourself to catch up with their energy, move your body, sweat out, and even laugh with them to the max.
+It allows you to catch up with their energy, move your body, sweat out, and even laugh with them to the max.